Debugging ACP Jobs with the ACP Postman Collection

 Memo signing: Ensure the previous memo is approved before expecting the next phase.

-Phase checks: Match callback logic precisely to phase
+Phase checks: Match callback logic precisely to

 header corresponds to a participant of the job.